 Comprehensive insurance is recommended because many local drivers carry no insurance.

 Accidents: In the event of an automobile accident, remain inside the vehicle and wait for police.
 If a hostile mob forms or you feel your safety is in danger, leave the scene and proceed directly to the nearest police station.
 Do not stop at the scene of an accident or at intersections where people have gathered, as mobs can develop quickly.

-Avoid travel by public transportation, and hire private transport from a reliable source; your company’s in-country staff, travel agencies, and local hotels may be able to arrange private transport on your behalf.
+Avoid travel by public transportation, and hire private transport from a reliable source.
+Your company’s in-country staff, travel agencies, and local hotels may be able to arrange private transport on your behalf.
 Any form of public transportation is unregulated, unreliable, and generally unsafe.
 Service is basic and crowded.
-Schedules are unpublished and subject to change without notice.
+Schedules are unpublished and change without notice.
 While there is some public transit to rural communities by irregularly scheduled mini-buses, many areas lack any public transportation.

 Buses: Fatal accidents are routine.
 Many drivers have little training and are reckless, and the vehicles are often poorly maintained.
 Most buses and bus stops are privately operated and unmarked.